Magnus Essand – Cancer immunotherapy

 Photo: Mikael Wallerstedt

-Immunotherapy has during the last decade proven to be effective and gained a strong position in clinical oncology.
+Immunotherapy has during the last decades proven to be effective and gained a strong position in clinical oncology.
 Although tremendous achievements have been made, we have only just begun the work to understand how immune regulatory mechanisms in cancer can be exploited for treatment.

 FOLLOW UPPSALA UNIVERSITY ON